rntaquino/Token-Creation-Project/README.md

 # Executing the Program
 To run this program, you will have to use Remix, an online IDE for developing, deploying, debugging, and testing Ethereum and EVM-compatible smart contracts.
 Head over to the Remix website at https://remix.ethereum.org/.

+You should be redirected to the home page of the website.
+You should be able to see the phrase "new file" highlighted in blue.
+Click it and enter your desired name for the file.

+Once you have created the file, paste the code you copied earlier.

+After pasting the file, look over to the left side of the website.
+You will be able to see different icons but I want you to hover your pointer and find "Solidity Compiler" and click on it.

+In the solidity compiler, make sure that the checkbox for auto compile is checked, and click "Compile